 Lettuce has so many varieties to choose from and nearly all of them are ready to harvest within 65 days.
-They are divided by loose leaf and head lettuce.
+You don’t need a large area to grow lettuce.

 Lettuce is part of the Asteraceae or Daisy family of plants.
 Many lettuce varieties can thrive in your Phoenix garden.
 Let’s grow some lettuce in Phoenix.